moise10r/image-ai-generator/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Build an AI image SaaS platform that excels in image processing capabilities, integrates a secure payment infrastructure, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recoloring, object removal, generative filling, and background removal.
-This project can be a guide for your next AI image tool and a boost to your portfolio.
+This project can be a guide for your next AI image tool.

 ## <a name="tech-stack">⚙️ Tech Stack</a>